niparra21/Data-Pura-Vida/README.md

 - **Protocols:**  The Data Layer is accessed through the specific protocols of each storage service (S3 API, DynamoDB API, SQL over TCP/IP for RDS, SPARQL/Gremlin for Neptune).

+### Layer: Third-Party Services (Integrations with External Services)

+#### Overview and Key Architectural Patterns

+The "Third-Party" layer encompasses the software components and configurations dedicated to securely, robustly, and decoupledly interacting with external services essential for the functionalities of Data Pura Vida.
+These integrations include payment gateways, identity or data verification APIs, and potentially other specialized services such as advanced secret management systems or external Hardware Security Modules (HSMs).
+The design of this layer prioritizes secure communication (encryption, authentication), comprehensive error and timeout handling, isolation to minimize the impact of third-party unavailability, and continuous monitoring of integration health.

+##### Identified Key Third-Party Services

+- **Payment Gateways:**
+    - Stripe Connect (for credit/debit cards)
+    - Costa Rica’s SINPE API (for IBAN transfers or national payments)
+    - PayPal (optional, via PayPal REST API)
+- **External Verification APIs:** Government or identity verification APIs (not specified, to be accessed via API Gateway + Lambda).
+- **External HSM (for Tripartite Custody):** As part of the tripartite custody system, a key may reside in an external HSM (or AWS CloudHSM operating in dedicated mode).
+- **Advanced Secret Management (Optional):** HashiCorp Vault.

+##### Key Architectural Patterns

+- **Anti-Corruption Layer (ACL):** An abstraction layer (via adapters) will be implemented between the Data Pura Vida domain model and the APIs/models of external services.
+This isolates the system from changes or quirks in external APIs.
+- **Circuit Breaker:** For critical and synchronous integrations, this pattern will be applied to prevent third-party service failures from causing cascading failures.
+It allows for fast failure or fallback routing if the external service fails or is unresponsive.
+- **API Gateway as Proxy/Facade to Third-Parties (Selective):**  Amazon API Gateway can be used as a secure and managed proxy to certain third-party APIs, centralizing access control, caching (if applicable), and monitoring for specific interactions.
+- **Asynchronous Communication:** For non-real-time or long-duration interactions with third-party services, asynchronous communication will be preferred (e.g., enqueueing the request in Amazon SQS to be processed by a Lambda) to improve system resilience and performance.

+---

+#### Main React Classes/Modules/Components and Their Responsibilities

+These modules represent the software components (mainly AWS Lambda functions) that encapsulate the interaction logic with each third-party service, acting as adapters.

+##### 1. Payment Gateway Integration Module (Primarily used by the "Dataset Purchase Module" in the Backend Layer):

+**`StripePaymentAdapter` (Lambda Function or Lambda Module)**
+- **Responsibility:**  Encapsulates all logic for interacting with the Stripe Connect API.
+Handles creation of payment intents, card payment processing, subscription management (if applicable), and secure processing of Stripe webhooks for status updates.
+- **Technologies:**  AWS Lambda, Stripe official SDK.

+**`SinpePaymentAdapter` (Lambda Function or Lambda Module)**
+- **Responsibility:**  Encapsulates logic for interacting with the Costa Rica SINPE API or corresponding banking APIs for processing transfers or national payments.
+- **Technologies:**  AWS Lambda, secure HTTP libraries to interact with SINPE.

+**`PayPalPaymentAdapter` (Lambda Function or Lambda Module – if implemented)**
+- **Responsibility:**  Encapsulates logic for interacting with the PayPal REST API for payment processing.
+- **Technologies:**  AWS Lambda, PayPal official SDK or HTTP libraries.

+**`PaymentGatewayFacade` (Module in the Backend Layer)**
+- **Responsibility:**  hough residing in the Backend, it coordinates usage of payment adapters.
+Provides a unified interface to the "Dataset Purchase Module" for interacting with different gateways, selecting the appropriate one.

+##### 2. External Verification API Integration Module (Primarily used by the "AI-Powered Document Validation Module" in the Backend Layer):

+**`ExternalVerificationAPIAdapterManager` (Lambda Function or set of Lambdas)**
+- **Responsibility:**  Encapsulates communication logic with various external APIs for data validation (e.g., identity verification, business registration check, tax number validity).
+Designed to be extensible to support multiple verification APIs.
+- **Technologies:**  AWS Lambda, Amazon API Gateway (can act as outgoing proxy or to expose these adapters internally).
+Credentials are managed via AWS Secrets Manager.

+##### 3. External HSM Interaction Module (for Tripartite Custody)(Primarily used by the "Central Security Component" in the Backend Layer):

+**`ExternalHSMCommunicationService` (Lambda Function or specialized library)**
+- **Responsibility:**  Manages secure communication with a non-AWS CloudHSM (if used for one key in tripartite custody).
+This involves specific HSM protocols and authentication mechanisms.
+If AWS CloudHSM is used, interaction occurs via AWS APIs but requires specific VPC network configuration.
+- **Technologies:**  AWS Lambda (with VPC connectivity), vendor-provided client libraries or CloudHSM SDK.

+##### 4. HashiCorp Vault Interaction Module (Optional)
+(Primarily used by the "Central Security Component" in the Backend Layer):

+**`HashiCorpVaultClientAdapter` (Lambda Function or client library)**
+- **Responsibility:**  Encapsulates interaction with a HashiCorp Vault instance for advanced secret management, if this technology is selected.
+- **Technologies:**  AWS Lambda, HTTP client for Vault or Vault SDK.

+---

+#### Relevant Design Patterns

+##### Creational Patterns

+- **Factory Method:** `PaymentGatewayFacade` (in the backend layer) could use this pattern to create the correct payment adapter instance (StripePaymentAdapter, SinpePaymentAdapter) depending on configuration or selected payment method.

+##### Structural Patterns

+- **Adapter:** The foundational pattern of this layer.
+Each `XyzAdapter` converts a specific third-party API interface into a standardized interface usable by the Data Pura Vida system.
+- **Facade:** Modules like `PaymentGatewayFacade` (in the backend using these adapters) simplify interaction with the payment subsystem.
+An `ExternalSystemInteractionFacade` could group multiple verification adapters.
+- **Proxy:** Amazon API Gateway can act as a proxy for outgoing calls to certain third-party APIs, adding a management layer (logging, caching, basic transformation).

+##### Behavioral Patterns

+- **Strategy:** If multiple providers offer similar services (e.g., different APIs for the same type of data verification), the Strategy pattern can be used to dynamically select the provider or adapter implementation.
+- **Circuit Breaker:** Implemented within the logic of the adapters or in the Lambda functions that use them, to protect Data Pura Vida from third-party unavailability or high latency.
+- **Retry (with Exponential Backoff and Jitter):** An essential mechanism in adapters to retry calls to third-party services that may experience transient failures.
+- **Command:**  Requests to third-party services—especially asynchronous or requiring compensation—could be encapsulated as Command objects.
+- **Anti-Corruption Layer (ACL) (Architectural Principle):** The adapters are the primary manifestation of this principle, creating a barrier that isolates the Data Pura Vida core system from the specifics and models of external systems.

+---

+#### Key Dependencies

+##### Internal (within the Third-Party Layer):
+- Specific adapters are generally independent from each other but should follow a consistent design.

+##### External
+- **Backend Layer:**  The main consumer of the services offered by this layer (via adapters).
+    - The "Dataset Purchase Module" depends on the payment gateway adapters.
+    - The "AI-Powered Document Validation Module" depends on external verification adapters.
+    - The "Central Security Component" depends on adapters for External HSM or HashiCorp Vault (if used).
+- **Third-Party Services (actual APIs and systems):** Stripe API, SINPE API, PayPal API, specific verification APIs, HSM, HashiCorp Vault.
+- **Cloud Layer (AWS Services):**
+    - AWS Lambda: Where the adapter logic resides.
+    - Amazon API Gateway: May be used as an outgoing proxy or to internally expose adapters.
+    - AWS Secrets Manager: Essential for securely storing access credentials to third-party services.
+    - Amazon SQS/SNS/EventBridge: For managing asynchronous interactions with third-party services.
+    - Amazon CloudWatch: For monitoring the health, performance, and errors of integrations.
+    - AWS KMS: To encrypt sensitive data in transit to/from third parties or temporary credentials.
+- **Protocols:**  HTTPS (mandatory for all external communications), REST, SOAP (if any third-party requires it), third-party specific data formats (JSON, XML).